jeffbass/imagehub/docs/settings-yaml.rst

 event`` on one of my RPi nodes.

-The ``max_images_write`` option is the most important option and the most difficult to explain. **imagehub** logic starts a new directory each time the date changes.
+The ``max_images_write`` option is the most important option and the most difficult to explain. **imagehub** starts a new image directory each time the date changes.
 So, the max_images_write parameter is set to 0 each time a new directory is created.
 And the image_count in incremented each time an image is written.
 When image_count exceeds ``max_images_write``, there is no more writing in that directory.